 Want to produce slideshows that go beyond simple cross dissolves and single track background music?
-Apple’s iMovie for Mac OS X can help you create a professional looking slideshow presentations with few prior skills.
+Apple’s iMovie for Mac OS X can help you create professional looking slideshow presentations with few prior skills.

 We have covered several online solutions and mobile applications for creating slideshows, and you can also create slideshows in iPhoto or Aperture.
 But as today’s article shows, iMovie provides a few more controls for adding titles, controlling the Ken Burns panning effects, and adjusting the volume and fading of background music.